zsofiasomlai/pbx-group-security/content/blog/drafts/TW/MarkDownYousay.md

 # The future is here and it is written in markdown.

-If you care more about the words than visuals that make them spout sparks, and you understand that it is content that counts, then markdown is here for you.
+If you care more about the content than the code, and you understand that it is the words that count, then markdown is here for you.

 In my opinion Syntax is a pain in the ass.
 Some people are good, perfection flows from their finger tips.
 I am more the "need to be reminded to try for perfect" type.
 Fixing Syntax errors feels like a constant nudge from someone whilst you are trying to concentrate on something more important.